Essay topics for Philosophy and Theory of AI

 Comments

-As also described there, the topic below are just meant as first.
+As also described there, the topics below are just meant as first ideas.
 It is part of your task of writing an essay to also cover the following.

 - Argue for the importance of the chosen topic and identify a clear research question within the topic.
-The research question should be wide enough to capture an important aspect of the topic, but narrow enough to be answered in an essay.
+The research question should be wide enough to capture an important aspect of the topic, but narrow enough to be answered in an essay (though, more often a research question is too wide, rather than too narrow).
 Ideally, the research question poses a yes/no question.
 Locate your contribution within related work.

 - Your answer to the research question should involve philosophical or mathematical theory that we covered in class or that is closely related to the course.